 When converting binary numerical values to a visual form, digits can be chosen from different scripts.
-For example, the value twenty can be represented either by <U+0032 DIGIT

-Two, U+0030 digit zero> or by or by .
-It is recommended that systems allow users to choose the format of the resulting digits by replacing the appropriate occurrence of U+0030 digit zero with U+0660 arabic-indic digit zero, and so on.
+For example, the value twenty can be represented either by or by .
+It is recommended that systems allow users to choose the format of the resulting digits by replacing the appropriate occurrence of U+0030 DIGIT ZERO with U+0660 ARABIC-INDIC DIGIT ZERO, and so on.
 (See Chapter 4, Character Properties, for the information needed to implement formatting and scanning numerical values.)